 From the flabbergasted Jackson’s point of view, the British had done the impossible.
 Two officers, disguised as locals, had found the one bayou leading from Lake Bourgne to the Mississippi River that the Creoles, ignoring Jackson’s repeated orders, had failed to block.
 Suitably named Bienvenue, it had welcomed (with an assist from the smaller Bayou Mazant and a connecting canal) the midnight passage of General Keane, 2,080 men, and two guns to firm ground on the Villeré plantation along the Mississippi.
 At dawn on December 23, they had surrounded and taken prisoner the militia detachment supposedly guarding the bayou.
 The commander of the detachment, Major Gabriel Villeré, had made a daring escape and was among the messengers who brought the grim news to headquarters.

-The general's reaction was vintage Jackson.
-'I will smash them, so help me God!' he roared.
+The general’s reaction was vintage Jackson.
+“I will smash them, so help me God!” he roared.
 Instead of frantically throwing up entrenchments, which would have shaken the spirit of his raw soldiers, as soon as darkness fell on December 23, Jackson attacked.
 He ordered Carroll and his Tennessee militia into New Orleans to act as his reserve, while he threw 2,131 troops at the British.
-The American attack was led by the Seventh and Forty-fourth U.S. Infantry, John Coffee's division of Tennesseans, and a battalion of free black refugees from Haiti that Jackson had recruited over the objections of the Creoles.
-For artillery, he ordered Patterson to send the fourteen-gun schooner USS Carolina down the river until it was opposite the British camp.
+The American attack was led by the 7th and 44th U.S. Infantry, John Coffee’s division of Tennesseans, and a battalion of free black refugees from Haiti that Jackson had recruited over the objections of the Creoles.
+For artillery, he ordered Patterson to send the 14-gun schooner USS Carolina down the river until it was opposite the British camp.

 In the light of dawn, both sides counted their losses.
-American casualties were twenty-four killed, one hundred fifteen wounded, and seventy-four captured.
-British losses were forty-six killed, one hundred sixty-seven wounded, and sixty-four captured.
-Among the captured British was Major Samuel Mitchell of the Ninety-fifth Regiment, the man who had put the torch to the American Capitol in August.
+American casualties were 24 killed, 115 wounded, and 74 captured.
+British losses were 46 killed, one hundred 67 wounded, and 64 captured.
+Among the captured British was Major Samuel Mitchell of the 95th Regiment, the man who had put the torch to the American Capitol in August.

-On December 24, a shaken General Keane abandoned his plan to attack New Orleans that day, even though he now had forty-seven hundred men under his immediate command.
+On December 24, a shaken General Keane abandoned his plan to attack New Orleans that day, even though he now had 4,700 men under his immediate command.
 He reasoned that Jackson must have gathered a formidable army; Keane could not imagine risking such a reckless night attack without a large reserve.
-In the British ranks Jackson's audacity had taken a toll.
-Lieutenant George Robert Gleig of the Eighty-fifth said that the losses included 'our finest soldiers and best officers.'
-Among them was Gleig's close friend, Captain Charles Grey, shot through the head by a rifle ball.
-Compounding the Britons' misery was the weather.
+In the British ranks Jackson’s audacity had taken a toll.
+Lieutenant George Robert Gleig of the 85th said that the losses included “our finest soldiers and best officers.”
+Among them was Gleig’s close friend, Captain Charles Grey, shot through the head by a rifle ball.
+Compounding the Britons’ misery was the weather.
 It had turned bitterly cold.
 The worst sufferers were two regiments of Jamaican blacks who were wearing summer uniforms.
 Further demoralizing the British was Carolina, still offshore, hurling grapeshot and cannonballs into their camp.
-To counter her heavy guns, Keane had nothing but fieldpieces.
+To counter its heavy guns, Keane had nothing but field pieces.

 General Jackson, using the Mississippi dragoons as his eyes, soon learned that the British were entrenching rather than continuing to advance.
-After deciding to imitate them, Jackson led his men back two miles to the Rodriguez Canal, a muddy ditch about twenty feet wide and four feet deep bordering the Chalmette plantation.
+After deciding to imitate them, Jackson led his men back two miles to the Rodriguez Canal, a muddy ditch about 20 feet wide and four feet deep bordering the Chalmette plantation.
 He ordered them to start throwing up a rampart behind the canal.
-By the end of the day a wall of mud and logs extended six hundred yards from the river to a cypress swamp.
+By the end of the day, a wall of mud and logs extended 600 yards from the river to a cypress swamp.
 Jackson, seldom off his horse, ordered the digging to continue through the night.

 When Pakenham hinted at his dissatisfaction, Admiral Cochrane informed him that if the general was not willing to attack this American rabble in arms, he would do it with his sailors and marines and assign the army the job of carrying the baggage into New Orleans.
 Pakenham decided the army’s honor was now at stake and sat down with his staff to plan offensive operations.

 British gunners now turned their attention to the merchant ship Louisiana, a mile up the river.
-She had been equipped with twenty-four-pounders manned by a crew impressed from the hundreds of idle seamen on the New Orleans waterfront.
-Ignoring the whizzing hot shot, Louisiana's crew used their longboat and cables on shore to haul their ship up the river and out of range.
+It had been equipped with 24-pounders manned by a crew impressed from the hundreds of idle seamen on the New Orleans waterfront.
+Ignoring the whizzing hot shot, Louisiana‘s crew used their longboat and cables on shore to haul their ship up the river and out of range.

 On the crisp, cold morning of December 28, the British advanced in two columns.
 General Keane led three infantry regiments and some riflemen along the river while veteran Maj.
 Gen. Samuel Gibbs led another column toward Jackson’s opposite flank, which was anchored in the cypress swamp.
 Cannons belched at the American defenses, supplemented by shrieking Congreve rockets, weapons designed to panic green troops.
 Jackson steadied his men by shouting that the Congreves were nothing but ‘toys to amuse children.’

 The American gunners now concentrated on the British artillery.
-They swiftly knocked out two 6-pounders and sent the crew of two 9-pounders scrambling for cover.
-But on the American left, out of range of Louisiana's guns, Gibbs' column made progress.
-He sent a regiment into the swamp, where they outfought two hundred Tennesseans, killing their commander.
-A detachment of sixty Choctaw Indians recruited by Jackson slowed their progress, but it looked to Gibbs as if a determined assault could turn the American flank.
+They swiftly knocked out two six-pounders and sent the crew of two nine-pounders scrambling for cover.
+But on the American left, out of range of Louisiana‘s guns, Gibbs’ column made progress.
+He sent a regiment into the swamp, where they outfought 200 Tennesseans, killing their commander.
+A detachment of 60 Choctaw Indians recruited by Jackson slowed their progress, but it looked to Gibbs as if a determined assault could turn the American flank.

 Meanwhile, in the center of the battlefield, General Pakenham saw his left column in disarray and many of his cannons dismounted.
 Out of touch with General Gibbs on the right, the British commander had a fateful loss of nerve, and he ordered a withdrawal.
 Gibbs and his regimental colonels were infuriated.

 Pakenham now turned to Admiral Cochrane to rescue the campaign.
-The army's light artillery could not match the twenty-four- and thirty-two-pounders aboard Louisiana and on the American ramparts.
+The army’s light artillery could not match the 24- and 32-pounders aboard Louisiana and on the American ramparts.
 Could the sailors bring heavier guns from the fleet?
-Cochrane instantly rapped out an order, and his men began the herculean task of rowing ten 18- and four 24-pounders in open boats eighty miles across shallow Lake Bourgne and up Bayou Bienvenue.
+Cochrane instantly rapped out an order, and his men began the herculean task of rowing ten 18- and four 24-pounders in open boats 80 miles across shallow Lake Bourgne and up Bayou Bienvenue.
 Equally daunting was the task of mounting the guns in the oozy soil, which turned to water when a shovel reached eight inches below the surface.

 Nevertheless, after three days and nights of constant labor the big guns were ready by the morning of January 1, 1815.
 Artillery chief Alexander Dickson and Pakenham’s chief engineer, Colonel John Fox Burgoyne, illegitimate son of the British general who had surrendered at Saratoga, improvised above-ground emplacements by filling sugar hogsheads from nearby plantations with mud.
 Burgoyne also dug entrenchments to protect the troops during the coming artillery duel.